Canadian ex-diplomat's espionage trial in China ends, verdict due later | Law-Order

 "We are here to show solidarity.
 Arbitrary detention is not the way," a diplomat told Reuters, declining to be named as she was not authorized to speak on the record about the trial.
 The Canadian side had assembled a group of diplomats to "point fingers" and was "wantonly interfering in China's judicial sovereignty", said Chinese Foreign Ministry spokeswoman Hua Chunying.

-On Friday, Spavor, a businessman, also stood trial in a closed courtroom in the northeastern city of Dandong.
-Canadian and other diplomats were not allowed to attend Spavor's trial on what China said were national security grounds, a lack of transparency that Canadian Prime Minister Justin Trudeau on Friday called "completely unacceptable".
+Separately on Monday, the European Union imposed sanctions on four Chinese officials for human rights abuses in Xinjiang, to which Beijing responded with its own sanctions on Europeans.
+Canada, the United States and the U.K. imposed similar sanctions later in the day, with Canada saying there was mounting evidence of "systemic, state-led human rights violations" in Xinjiang.

-Observers have said the likely convictions of the two men could ultimately facilitate a diplomatic agreement in which they are released and sent back to Canada.
+Amid the wave of diplomatic activity, observers have said the likely convictions of the two men could ultimately facilitate an agreement in which they are released and sent back to Canada.
 Chinese courts have a conviction rate of over 99%.

 "Michael and Michael Spavor are innocent Canadians caught up in a bigger geopolitical dispute," Kovrig's wife, Vina Nadjibulla, told Reuters.
 "Their detention is profoundly unjust and our focus must remain on securing their freedom."